Partnering with corporations

-We are proud to partner with worldwide leading companies and organisations to save and improve the lives of people affected by conflict and armed violence.
+We are proud to partner with worldwide leading companies and organizations to save and improve the lives of people affected by conflict and armed violence.
 There is tremendous potential for innovative companies to become pioneers in the area of partnership with the ICRC and to provide support for our operations worldwide.

 By working with us you support the unique Red Cross movement; the largest humanitarian network in the world.

 Benefits for you: